 COVID-19 is caused by the SARS-CoV-2 virus (severe acute respiratory syndrome coronavirus 2).
 Coronaviruses are a family of viruses that can affect people and animals.
 They can cause mild to moderate respiratory illnesses, such as the common cold.
 Some coronaviruses can cause severe illness that can lead to pneumonia and even death.

-COVID-19 spreads to people within close contact (about 6 feet or 2 meters).
-When someone with the illness coughs, sneezes, sings, talks, or breathes, droplets spray into the air.
-You can catch the illness if you breathe in these droplets or they get in your eyes.
+COVID-19 most readily spreads to people within close contact (about 6 feet or 2 meters).
+When someone with the illness coughs, sneezes, sings, talks, or breathes, droplets and very small particles spray into the air.
+You can catch the illness if you breathe in these droplets or particles or they get in your eyes.

 In some instances, COVID-19 may spread through the air and infect people who are more than 6 feet away.
 Small droplets and particles can remain in the air for minutes to hours.
 This is called airborne transmission, and it occurs especially in enclosed spaces with poor ventilation.
 However, it is more common for COVID-19 to spread through close contact.

 Less often, the illness can spread if you touch a surface with the virus on it, and then touch your eyes, nose, mouth, or face.
 But this is thought to be a much less common way in which the virus spreads.